nytimes/drone-gke/DOCS.md

 * `vars` - variables to use in `template`
 * `secrets` - variables to use in `secret_template`.
 These are base64 encoded by the plugin.
 * `secrets_base64` - variables to use in `secret_template`.
 These should already be base64 encoded; the plugin will not do so.
-* `pre` - commands to run before applying the Kubernetes files
 * `post` - commands to run after applying the Kubernetes files

 Optional (useful for debugging):